webrecorder/browsertrix/docs/deploy/local.md

 Here are some environment specific instructions for setting up a local cluster from different Kubernetes vendors:

-??? tip "Docker Desktop (recommended for Mac and Windows)"
+??? info "Docker Desktop (recommended for Mac and Windows)"

     For Mac and Windows, we recommend testing out Browsertrix Cloud using Kubernetes support in Docker Desktop as that will be one of the simplest options.